researchsoft/website/content/events/2022-06/index.md

 ## About the Research Software Community Forum

 The [Research Software Alliance (ReSA)](https://www.researchsoft.org/) is hosting a monthly online community forum for the global research software community.
-The Research Software Community Forum is open to anyone.
+The Research Software Community Forum is open to everyone.
 Meetings will occur monthly at 8-hourly alternating times to maximize attendance by participants in different time zones.

 The Community Forum offers an opportunity for participants to meet and share information.
 Each monthly call will feature a short talk and follow-up discussion, with the aim of facilitating community consideration about what’s needed next to address particular issues.